walter-a-jablonowski/homepage/src/misc/context_en.md

 - **Role:** Development
 - **Details:** Further development of a web application in the area of statistical data.
 - **Platform:** Web
-- **Technologies:** PHP 7, HTML5, Bootstrap, AdminLTE, Chart.js, CSS 3, JavaScript, jQuery, YAML, JSON
+- **Tools:** PHP 7, HTML5, Bootstrap, AdminLTE, Chart.js, CSS 3, JavaScript, jQuery, YAML, JSON

 ### New Development of a Web Application for Operational Administration